-Domestic and dating violence in Indian country are at epidemic proportions.
+Domestic and dating violence in Indian country are reportedly at epidemic proportions.
 However, there is a practical jurisdictional issue when the violence involves a non-Indian perpetrator and an Indian victim.
-Indian tribes only have criminal jurisdiction over crimes involving Indian perpetrators within their jurisdictions.
+Indian tribes only have criminal jurisdiction over crimes involving Indian perpetrators and victims within their jurisdictions.
 Most states only have jurisdiction over crimes involving a non-Indian perpetrator and a non-Indian victim within Indian country located in the state.
-Although the federal government has jurisdiction over non-Indian-on-Indian crimes in Indian country, offenses such as domestic and dating violence tend to be prosecuted with less frequency than other crimes.
+Although the federal government has jurisdiction over crime committed by non-Indians against Indians in Indian country, offenses such as domestic and dating violence tend to be prosecuted with less frequency than other crimes.
 This creates a practical jurisdictional problem.

-Legislation introduced in the 112th Congress, the Violence Against Women Reauthorization Act (S. 1925 and H.R.
-4271) and the SAVE Native Women Act (S. 1763 and H.R.
-4154), would recognize and affirm participating tribes' inherent sovereign authority to exercise special domestic violence jurisdiction over domestic violence involving non-Indian perpetrators and Indian victims occurring within the tribe's jurisdiction.
-It is not clear whether Congress has authority to restore the tribes' inherent sovereignty over non-members, or whether such authority would have to be a delegation of federal authority.
+S. 47 and H.R.
+11, the Violence Against Women Reauthorization Act, would recognize and affirm participating tribes' inherent sovereign authority to exercise special domestic violence jurisdiction over domestic violence involving non-Indian perpetrators and Indian victims occurring within the tribe's jurisdiction.
+It is not clear whether Congress has the authority to restore the tribes' inherent sovereignty over nonmembers, or whether such authority would have to be a delegation of federal authority.
+The tribal jurisdiction provisions of S. 47 and H.R.
+11 are nearly identical to the tribal jurisdiction provisions of S. 1925, which passed the Senate in the 112th Congress.

 In a series of cases, the Supreme Court outlined the contours of tribal criminal jurisdiction.
 In United States v.
 Wheeler, the Court held that tribes have inherent sovereign authority to try their own members.
 In Oliphant v.
 Suquamish Indian Tribe, the Court held the tribes had lost inherent sovereignty to try non-Indians.
 The Court in Duro v.
-Reina determined that the tribes had also lost the inherent authority to try non-member Indians.
-In response to Duro, Congress passed an amendment to the Indian Civil Rights Act that recognized the inherent tribal power (not federal delegated power) to try non-member Indians.
-The Violence Against Women Reauthorization and the SAVE Native Women Act, would apparently abrogate the Oliphant ruling and "recognize and affirm the inherent power" of the tribes to try non-Indians for domestic violence offenses.
+Reina determined that the tribes had also lost the inherent authority to try nonmember Indians.
+In response to Duro, Congress passed an amendment to the Indian Civil Rights Act that recognized the inherent tribal power (not federal delegated power) to try nonmember Indians.
+S. 47 and H.R.
+11 would apparently supersede the Oliphant ruling and "recognize and affirm the inherent power" of the tribes to try non-Indians for domestic violence offenses.

 The Supreme Court stated in United States v.
 Lara that Congress has authority to relax the restrictions on a tribe's inherent sovereignty to allow it to exercise inherent authority to try nonmember Indians.
-However, because of changes on the Court and, as Justice Thomas stated, the "schizophrenic" nature of Indian policy and the confused state of Indian law, it is not clear that today's Supreme Court would hold that Congress has authority to expand the tribes' inherent sovereignty.
+However, given changes on the Court, and, as Justice Thomas stated, the "schizophrenic" nature of Indian policy and the confused state of Indian law, it is not clear that today's Supreme Court would hold that Congress has authority to expand the tribes' inherent sovereignty.
 It may be that Congress can only delegate federal power to the tribes to try non-Indians.

 The dichotomy between delegated and inherent power of tribes has important constitutional implications.
 If Congress is deemed to delegate its own power to the tribes to prosecute crimes, all the protections accorded criminal defendants in the Bill of Rights will apply.
-If, on the other hand, Congress is permitted to recognize the tribes' inherent sovereignty, the Constitution will not apply.
-Instead, criminal defendants must rely on statutory protections under the Indian Civil Rights Act.
+If, on the other hand, Congress is permitted to recognize the tribes' inherent sovereignty, criminal defendants would have to rely on statutory protections under the Indian Civil Rights Act or tribal law.
 Although the protections found in these statutory and constitutional sources are similar, there are several important distinctions between them.
-Most importantly, if inherent sovereignty is recognized and only statutory protections are triggered, defendants may be subjected to double jeopardy for the same act; may have no right to counsel in misdemeanor cases if they cannot afford one; may have no right to prosecution by a grand jury indictment; may not have access to a representative jury of their peers; and may have limited federal appellate review of their cases.